msg-systems/codingpolicyjs/README.md

       includeFiles: "*(bin|lib|tasks|rules)/**/*.js"
 ```

+### Example Rules

+For testing the different adapter (for JS, TS, HTML) there are some test rules.
+You can find them under test/testRules.
+The tests are included in the condingpolicyTest.yaml.
+To execute the test rules open a Command Line Interface and enter `npm run test`.

 ## Rule interface

 The coding policy is executing concrete `rules` according to the configuration file.
 A concrete `rule` must therefor match the proper signature to be executed correctly: